 Images are an important part of your brand identity, but only if you do them right.

-There’s a term used in theatre and in filmmaking, “mise en scene,” that essentially refers to the visual theme of the production.
+There’s a term used in theater and in film making, “mise en scene,” that essentially refers to the visual theme of the production.
 Think about the Harry Potter film franchise, for instance.
 You may not be able to explain exactly how, but you know that all eight movies just look the same.

 Similarly, often different movies made by the same director will look similar.
 They aren’t blatantly the same, but some element that you can’t quite put your finger on is reminiscent of the director’s other movies.